liferay-mobile/apio-consumer-android/README.md

 Absolutely!

-Just launch the example application by importing it in Android Studio (import  and check all the power of Vulcan Consumer against a sample API.
+Just launch the example application by importing it into Android Studio (import  and check all the power of Vulcan Consumer against a sample API.

 You can check out that the code that powers the demo application is just a *ThingScreenlet* with some customization.